How to find the right university course

 There are plenty of universities and undergraduate degree courses to choose from.
-To help your son or daughter make the right choice, here are a few things they may want to consider...
+To help your young person make the right choice, here are a few things they may want to consider...

-When your son or daughter has identified what’s important to them, it is time to start looking for courses and universities that fit the criteria.
+When your young person has identified what’s important to them, it is time to start looking for courses and universities that fit the criteria.